d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 > RawDelete example commands:

+> Here the rawdelete command was used to delete a session.
+After the server was logged into, the provided session was deleted.

 ```
-redfish > login xx.xx.xx.xx –u username –p password
+ilorest > login xx.xx.xx.xx –u username –p password
+Discovering data from iLO...Done
+WARNING: Cache is activated session keys are stored in plaintext
-redfish > rawdelete "/redfish/v1/Sessions/admin556dba8328b43959/"
+ilorest > rawdelete "/rest/v1/Sessions/admin556dba8328b43959"
 The operation completed successfully.
 ```

-> **Above:** Here the rawdelete command was used to delete a session.
-After the server was logged into, the provided session was deleted.

 #### Syntax